chwarr/dnjc/README.md

 PS> $LASTEXITCODE
 PS> 0
 PS> Get-Content bad.json | dnjc
 6	2		'}' is an invalid start of a value.
-LineNumber: 5 | BytePositionInLine: 2.
 PS> $LASTEXITCODE
 2
 ```